-A Family in which the Head of Household or Co-Head of Household is at least sixty-two years of age.
-It may include two or more persons who are at least sixty-two years of age living together, or one or more such persons living with one or more Live-in Aides.
+A family whose head, spouse, or sole member is a person who is at least 62 years of age.
+It may include two or more persons who are at least 62 years of age living together, or one or more persons who are at least 62 years of age living with one or more live-in aides.